 - To begin with, the basics of hand lettering is all about creating thin upstrokes and thick downstrokes.
 A good technique to do this is by putting weight on your pencil to create a thick downstroke and for upstrokes put less to no pressure at all.
 You must gain a grip over your pencil, as it will be useful when you draw other things on Procreate.

 Pro tip: Before actually writing letters, it is worthwhile to practice all the strokes with calligraphy exercises.
 Then proceed with different calligraphy brushes you find or import on Procreate.
-This is helpful as it acquaints you to the interface and the type of technique to use with each.
+This is helpful as it acquaints you with the interface and the type of technique to use with each.

 To maximise efficiency, all these strokes can be combined and layered with different letter groups.

 While learning hand-lettering it is important to understand Procreate.
 For this, make sure to keep everything consistent- the individual letter spacing, size and shape.
-This can be done by turning on Drawing Guide (a beneficial grid feature of Procreate for beginners).
+This can be done by turning on the Drawing Guide (a beneficial grid feature of Procreate for beginners).

 Animation is the coolest thing to draw on Procreate.
 The Procreate 5 comes with a full-fledged Animation Assistant feature to help you.
 Using Procreate to make animation is a fun experience because the app itself is super intuitive.
 It works on the fundamental elements of frame-by-frame animation.
 Here is how you get started with animation on Procreate: